aadityabuilds/recombyne/README.md

 ### Development Server

 The application uses a dual-server setup:
-- Frontend: Vite development server (port 3000)
+- **Frontend**: Vite development server (default port 3000, but will increment if busy)
-- Backend: Express server (port 3001)
+- **Backend**: Express server (default port 3001, configurable via `.env`)

-Both servers run concurrently using the `concurrently` package.
-The `npm run dev` command starts both servers simultaneously.
+You can start each server independently using the scripts above.
+This modular approach allows you to work on frontend or backend in isolation, or both together.
 ### Troubleshooting

 1. If you encounter dependency conflicts during installation, you can try: